 Also known as “sheeting rails,” purlins create the roofing members of the secondary framing of a steel building.

-As an added bonus, purlins increase the structure’s resistance to strong winds.
+As an added bonus, metal roof purlins increase the structure’s resistance to strong winds.

 Wood framing employs decking to tie roof trusses together and support the roof.
 Decking is heavy and expensive.
 It is also time-consuming to install, driving up labor costs.